Biodiversity Conservation in Surrey

 Approximately 2,700 hectares of the GIN is already secured through direct land dedication (e.g. parks) or other land use planning tools.
 For the GIN to achieve its intended benefits, a remaining 1,216 hectares will need to be protected or acquired.

+How will this be accomplished?
+The City is investigating innovative funding mechanisms to secure these lands.
+A portion of the remaining GIN is within the provincial Agricultural Land Reserve (ALR).
 The City recognizes the critical importance of our food lands and the need to support a strong and vibrant agricultural community.

 Designing for Biodiversity

 The City’s new Biodiversity Design Guidelines were developed as a complementary tool to support implementation of the Biodiversity Conservation Strategy.
 In particular the guidelines will provide direction on a range of recommended actions including: